 I am a fan of conditioning work.
 For the past few years, conditioning work has been part of my weekly exercise program.
 Sometimes the work occurs five days per week; other times one day per week.

 Conditioning work is infinitely varied.
 There is no limit to the different type of conditioning workouts that can be created.
 In that same line of thought, I cannot list every type of conditioning workout as defined by others.
 Instead, I note conditioning by how I approach it.

 Two broad categories

-For me, there are two broad categories of conditioning workouts—strength focused and cardio focused.
+For me, there are two broad categories of conditioning workouts—strength focused and the intensity cardio focused.

 Each has a place in a training program.
 One approach is not inherently superior to the other.
 For specific goals, one may be better than the other, situationally speaking.